aalemayhu/xdp-playground/README.md

 - Create a new HTML file in `public/tasks`, for example `public/tasks/7.html` or some other number.
 You can use the [public/tasks/TEMPLATE.html][t] as base.
-Please note that using numbers is not a strong requirement, but the file must have `.html` suffix.
-If you'd like to use a different name to ease some kind of logical grouping, that is fine.
+Please note that using numbers is not a strong requirement, but the file must have a unique valid UNIX name and a `.html` suffix.
+If you'd like to use a name to ease some kind of logical grouping, that is fine.
 - TODO: Write test program to verify the user program by using [`bpf_prog_test_run_xdp`][1].
 - Add your task to the `Challenges` array.